kristblo/TTK4900_Masteroppgave/documentation_internal/journal.md

 Erlend brought up an interesting point re I2C: could be a polling issue.
 If the data is sampled just as an edge is rising/falling, the data could be trash, or work spuriously -- which is what I'm seeing.
 CubeMX doesn't let me change edge polling, and I think I2C has clock and data offset by 90 degrees anyway, but I should investigate the rise/fall time parameters.
 IMU datasheet doesn't mention it, but still worth a try.

 Tomorrow: Integrate accelerometer into control loop, test the ADC driver more extensively.
 Then remove unnecessary functions and write comments.
 Consider adding a string cmd to toggle relay, could be nice to be able to reset if the ADC triggers.

+###260324
+ADC integration complete, can now reliably store and read amps as a float.
+The shoulder motor seems to cut out at too high power settings, i.e. if the setpoint is too far away from current position.
+Need to figure that out, and should get to work on implementing a PID with proper timesteps over easter.
+Then ROS:)) Shoulder accelerometer feedback is implemented as part of joint update power.
+Hard coded for shoulder atm, but should be safe for other motors.
+Problem: The accelerometer reads 0 as soon as it passes 90 degrees, at least in the negative direction.
+This should be adjusted for somehow, e.g. by discarding/compensating for readings with a very high delta like in the motor driver.